momentim/CCC25/content/posts/holiday-club-2025/index.md

 ### 🗺️ A Week of Adventure Awaits

-Set sail with **Captain Zack** and his trusty crew as we journey through the high seas in search of the greatest treasure of all — **God’s truth and love**!
+Set sail with **Zack Smallfry** and his crew as we journey through the high seas in search of the greatest treasure of all — **God’s truth and love**!
 Each day brings a new island to explore, filled with exciting games, dramatic tales, crafty creations, and tasty treats.

 ![Treasure Cove Holiday Club](../holiday-club-2025/tcholidayclub.jpg)